-- 177. Providers judged as inadequate, but who are considered to be able to meet the requirements without the support of external agencies, will usually have actions they must take within a prescribed timescale.
+- 185. Providers judged as inadequate, but who are considered to be able to meet the requirements without the support of external agencies, will usually have actions they must take within a prescribed timescale.
 Such providers will get a reinspection within six months of the inadequate judgement.
-They will not be monitored in advance of this. - 178.
-Where provision is judged too poor to improve without further intervention it will be issued with a WRN, as it fails to meet the safeguarding and welfare requirements of the EYFS. - 179.
-In either case the provider may also be issued with actions for learning and development because the provision fails to meet the learning and development requirements of the EYFS. - 180.
-Where a provider is judged inadequate and we have issued a WRN we will: - visit to check compliance with the WRN, no sooner than 24 hours of the deadline for the first action to be completed and no later than 24 hours after the deadline for the lasts action to be completed - always re-inspect the provider within six months of the inspection at which it was judged inadequate. - 181.
-If the concern or notification does not pose a risk of harm to a child then it will be taken into account during the compliance or re-inspection. - If the concern or notification does pose a risk to a child then Ofsted will either carry out an urgent investigation visit or carry out a priority inspection. - If we are investigating new concerns we will absorb them into our work on the new case.
-The outcomes of the investigation or priority inspection will determine what further steps Ofsted will need to take. - 182.
+They will not be monitored in advance of this. - 186.
+Where provision is judged too poor to improve without further intervention it will be issued with a WRN, as it fails to meet the safeguarding and welfare requirements of the EYFS. - 187.
+In either case the provider may also be issued with actions for learning and development because the provision fails to meet the learning and development requirements of the EYFS. - 188.
+Where a provider is judged inadequate and we have issued a WRN we will: - visit to check compliance with the WRN, no sooner than 24 hours of the deadline for the first action to be completed and usually no later than 24 hours after the deadline for the lasts action to be completed - always re-inspect the provider within six months of the inspection at which it was judged inadequate. - 189.
+If the concern or notification does not pose a risk of harm to a child then it will be taken into account during the compliance or re-inspection. - If the concern or notification does pose a risk to a child then Ofsted will either carry out an urgent regulatory visit or carry out a priority inspection. - If we are looking into new concerns, we will absorb them into our work on the new case.
+The outcomes of the regulatory visit or priority inspection will determine what further steps Ofsted will need to take. - 190.
 Where the welfare requirements notice contains actions with completion dates that have not yet been reached, the inspector will review and record evidence about the progress the provider is making towards those other actions.
-Similarly, where a provider has also been issued with actions for learning and development, and the date for the completion of these actions has not been met, the inspector should record in their evidence what progress the provider has made towards completing this action.
+Similarly, where a provider has also been issued with actions for learning and development, and the date for the completion of these actions has not been met, the inspector should record in their evidence what progress the provider has made towards completing this action. - 191.
+Where the inspector finds that a provider has fully met actions set out in the welfare requirements notice, including those where the date for completion has not yet been reached, they will update the relevant published outcome summary.
+The update will indicate that all the actions in the welfare requirements notice have been met and the provider is now fully complying with the safeguarding and welfare requirements of the early years foundation stage.

-- 183. Where the inspector finds that a provider has fully met actions set out in the welfare requirements notice, including those where the date for completion has not yet been reached, they will update the relevant published outcome summary.
-The update will indicate that all the actions in the welfare requirements notice have been met and the provider is now fully complying with the safeguarding and welfare requirements of the Early Years Foundation Stage. - 184.
-Where the inspector finds that a provider has met the actions in the welfare requirements that are due for completion, but still has further progress to make in relation to those that had a longer timescale, they should update the published outcome summary to reflect this.
+- 192. Where the inspector finds that a provider has met the actions in the welfare requirements that are due for completion, but still has further progress to make in relation to those that had a longer timescale, they should update the published outcome summary to reflect this.
 The updated summary will indicate the actions that have been met, but will say that other actions remain outstanding as they are not yet due for completion.
-They should record in their evidence the steps already taken to meet the actions that are not yet due so that the inspector who carries out the next inspection can take these into account when deciding if the provider is now fully meeting all requirements.
+They should record in their evidence the steps already taken to meet the actions that are not yet due so that the inspector who carries out the next inspection can take these into account when deciding if the provider is now fully meeting all requirements. - 193.
+If an inspector finds that a provider has failed to meet the actions set in the welfare requirements notice, we will take the appropriate enforcement action in line with our enforcement thresholds and decision-making provisions, including where necessary holding a case discussion.